haseebanwar/create-react-pkg/README.md

 npm install @mui/material -D
 ```

 Since you are building a library, you probably need to install Material UI or other related frameworks as dev dependencies.
-It is responsibility of the app consuming your library to install those dependencies installed.
+It is responsibility of the app consuming your library to have those dependencies installed.

-To do this, it is important that you define these dependencies as external dependencies.
+To do this, it is important that you define such dependencies as external dependencies.

 ### Managing External Dependencies